Why SWM plan?

-– Among the civil engineering disciplines in construction projects, the SWM and ESC are the most important ones; especially in Metro Vancouver with 1000-3000 mm annual rainfall.
+– Among the civil engineering disciplines in construction projects, the SWM is one of the most important ones; especially in Metro Vancouver with 1000-3000 mm annual rainfall.

-– Nobody likes to have a building with risk of basement flooding, leakage, foundation scouring and settlement, un-functional sump pump and un-necessary pumping electric bill during the building life cycle.
+– Nobody likes to have a building with a risk of basement flooding, leakage, foundation scouring and settlement, an un-functional sump pump, and an unnecessary pumping electric bill during the building life cycle.

-– New architectural plans cause new pattern of run-off and ground water movement, so we need to consider SWM and ESC more carefully.
+– New architectural plans cause a new pattern of run-off and groundwater movement, so we need to consider SWM carefully.

-– Nobody likes to underestimate the safety, functionality and quality of any development plan because of negligence and ignorance for miscalculation or lack of knowledge of the hired professional.
-Having dozens of successful SWM and ESC plan in the Metro Vancouver, ITMBC’s goal is set to make sure that all plans and designs are being technically prepared and comply with the latest standards and codes.
+– Nobody likes to underestimate the safety, functionality, and quality of any development plan because of negligence and ignorance for miscalculation or lack of knowledge of the hired professional.
+Having dozens of successful SWM plans in the Metro Vancouver, ITMBC’s goal is set to make sure that all plans and designs are being technically prepared and comply with the latest standards and codes.
 Beyond the technical criteria of the design, we do an extensive risk assessment of stormwater management in our projects which has many years of experience and knowledge behind it.

-– Considering this job as a challenging task, like a large watershed hydrological studies, many uncertainties and lack of information are involved in the SWM and ESC design for residential and commercial buildings.
-Our professionals at ITMBC use the latest, most advanced and up to date methodologies to mitigate the risk of flooding and water damage during the building life cycle.
+– Considering this job as a challenging task, as a large watershed hydrological study, many uncertainties and lack of information are involved in the SWM design for residential and commercial buildings.
+Our professionals at ITMBC use the latest, most advanced, and up-to-date methodologies to mitigate the risk of flooding and water damage during the building life cycle.

-– At the ITMBC, we have understanding about the Hydrology, Groundwater, Hydraulics, Sanitary and Stromwater Infrastructures, Habitat Related River Engineering, Pump Station and Automation, Material Knowledge about the water and sewage supplies which we normally use in SWM and ESC plans.
+– At the ITMBC, we have an understanding of Hydrology, Groundwater, Hydraulics, Sanitary, and Stormwater Infrastructures, Habitat Related River Engineering, Pump Station and Automation, and Material Knowledge about the water and sewage supplies that we normally use in our SWM plans.

-– Upon your call, we normally visit your site and meet with you to understand the needs and to define the scope of work.
-Then we present our proposal for design of SWM and ESC plan for your project.
-This is a no obligation step and we enthusiastically follow this manner as a part of our daily job.
-We deliver this service and assessment to the property owners, builders and developers in any stage of development from conceptual plan to permitting and during and post construction.
+– Upon your call, we normally visit your site and meet with you to understand the needs and define the scope of work.
+Then we present our proposal for the design of the SWM plan for your project.
+This is a no-obligation step and we enthusiastically follow this manner as a part of our daily job.
+We deliver this service and assessment to the property owners, builders, and developers in any stage of development from conceptual plan to permitting and during and post-construction.